So you are travelling to the most unique city in the world and you are wondering what are the best places to stay in Venice.

 You may find cheaper hotels here, however, keep in mind also the cost of local transportation and the time spent on moving around.

-I personally suggest Cannaregio on a 2nd or 3rd visit, so you can explore the local neighborhood and take a ferry to Burano and Murano (the ferry station is walking distance).
+I personally suggest Cannaregio on a 2nd or 3rd visit, so you can explore the local neighbourhood and take a ferry to Burano and Murano (the ferry station is walking distance).

 If flying to Venice, there is a direct ferry from the airport to Madonna dell’Orto (15 euro), right in Cannaregio, quick and easy.